 Zoup! has built a reputation on clean-label broths, and this beef concentrate delivers deep roasted flavor without any of the additives that disqualify a product from clear-liquid prep.
 The jar contains no artificial preservatives, no added sugars, and no GMO ingredients — just beef stock reduced to a thick paste that dissolves into a perfectly clear, amber liquid.
 Each 7-ounce jar produces up to 34 cups of sipping broth, making it one of the most economical premium choices for a multi-day prep cycle.

 The beef flavor is noticeably richer than standard bouillon cubes, which can feel like a genuine comfort when you are otherwise limited to water and gelatin.
-Because the concentrate is nearly fat-free and protein is negligible, the broth meets the strictest hospital prep guidelines.
+The Amazon listing describes the concentrate as having no artificial preservatives, no added sugar, and no GMO ingredients — check the physical label for exact fat and protein grams per serving before prep, since Amazon does not publish a full nutrition panel for this item.
 The jar format also reseals tightly, so the paste stays fresh through the post-procedure recovery period.

 Why it’s great

-• Delivers deep roasted beef flavor without artificial additives
+- Delivers deep roasted beef flavor without artificial additives, per the manufacturer

 Good to know